-The “Activities” page: a single form that invites students to describe up to 10 of their most interesting, meaningful, and important extra-curricular activities – from arts and athletics to clubs and summer commitments.
+The Activities page: a single form that invites students to describe up to 10 of their most interesting, meaningful, and important extracurricular activities – from arts and athletics to part-time jobs and summer commitments.
 Looking for another way to help your application stand out from the pack?
-Follow these 12 pointers for crafting a rich and memorable Common App activities page.
+Follow these pointers for crafting a rich and memorable Common App activities page.

-- DO list your most impressive and relevant activities near the top of the list.
-In the event that an admissions officer only has time to skim your activities page, you’ll want to ensure the first few items are the most compelling.
+- DO list your most impressive and relevant activities near the top.
+In the event that an admissions officer only skims your activities page, you’ll want to ensure the first few items are the most compelling.

 - DO choose a different word at the beginning of each description line.
 Vary your vocabulary to bring linguistic interest to your list, and avoid vague words that don’t reveal any particular skill.
-Implemented, collaborated, initiated, coached, led, coordinated, and researched are some of my favorites.
+Implemented, collaborated, designed, coached, led, coordinated, and researched are some of our favorites.

-- DO use present tense for activities that are ongoing; past tense for those that have concluded.
-For example, if you’re no longer a member of the school orchestra, you “performed in bi-annual concerts.”
-If you’re still involved, you “perform.”
+- DO use present tense for activities that are ongoing and past tense for those that have concluded.
+For example, if you are no longer a member of the school orchestra, you “played cello with zeal.”
+If you’re still involved, you “play.”

 - DO keep your punctuation consistent.
 If you opt to end one of your descriptions with a period, make sure they all conclude that way.

-- DO give specific details about your club, rather than providing general explanations.
-For example, if you helped with fundraising efforts through Key Club, also mention the actual amount of money you raised, in addition to the name of the charity that received the funds.
+- DO give specific details about your club, rather than providing a general explanation.
+For example, if you helped with fundraising efforts through Key Club, also mention the actual amount of money you raised in addition to the name of the charity that received the funds.

-- DO inject some personality in your descriptions.
-Admissions officers know what “soccer” is, so why not describe the activity with a sense of humor or mention how you enjoy the camaraderie and sportsmanship aspects of the game the most?
+- DO inject some personality into your descriptions.
+Admissions officers know what “soccer” is, so instead of describing it as “Played games with my team and competed in weekly events,” why not describe the activity with a sense of humor or mention how you enjoy the camaraderie and sportsmanship aspects of the game the most?

 - DO think outside the box for which activities to list.
 You are not limited to only including school-sponsored clubs and organizations.
 If you spend 10 hours per week babysitting at home – list it!
 If you enjoy tinkering with computers in your spare time – that counts, too!

 - DON’T check “yes” for the “I intend to participate in a similar activity in college” question for all of your activities.
-Unless you genuinely want to engage in those types of activities in college, you should mark down the occasional “no.” A long list of “yeses” can look awfully suspicious.
+Unless you genuinely want to engage in those types of organizations in the future, you should mark down the occasional “no.” A long list of “yeses” can look awfully suspicious.

 - DON’T provide scant descriptions for your clubs and activities or type “see attached résumé.”
 Follow the rules and complete the activities page as fully as possible.
-Most colleges don’t allow students to upload separate résumés anyway, and those that do may have little time to actually review them.
+Many colleges don’t allow students to upload separate résumés anyway, and those that do may have little time to review them.

 - DON’T feel bad if you have fewer than 10 activities to list on the Common Application.
 Admissions officers favor depth over breadth, so it’s perfectly all right if you’ve left a few blank lines at the end of the page.
 As long as your other activities are well-documented and robust in their own right, listing just a handful of clubs/organizations is okay!